geoadmin/config-tileservergl/README.md

 ```
 docker run --rm -v [PATH_TO_TILES]:[PATH_TO_TILES] [IMAGE]:[TAG] to run it locally.
 In the end, it should be called by the docker compose.
 ```

+## Addding a new dataset to the efs

+Sometimes, you will need to add a new map box tiles data source to the efs.
+You will find here the documentation allowing you to proceed.

+### obtain your geojson

+You're supposed to have a geojson as your basic data.
+This data should be in web mercator projection(EPSG:3857) For our example, we will call this data example.geojson